How Much Does Social Media Marketing Cost? Your 2026 Guide

 • Customer Acquisition Cost (CAC): This is the total cost of your social media efforts divided by the number of new customers acquired.
 A lower CAC indicates higher efficiency.

-• Customer Lifetime Value (LTV): This metric forecasts the total revenue you can expect from a single customer over their entire relationship with your brand.
+• Customer Lifetime Value (LTV): This metric forecasts the total revenue you expect from a single customer over their entire relationship with your brand.
 The goal is to ensure a customer's LTV is significantly higher than their CAC.

 • Lead Conversion Rate: This is the percentage of leads generated from social media who become paying customers.
 It directly measures how effectively your campaigns turn interest into revenue.